 Exercise helps awaken and build up your immune system.
 Yoga as exercise is the perfect gentle option to wake up your immunity.
 Regular deep breaths, stretching, and heart strengthening helps you stay more active and resistant to illness.

 Mindfulness is about being aware of your surroundings, your body, your emotions, and how external stimuli are impacting it.
 The awareness and grounding aspect of Yoga can easily be taken into everyday life to help you be mindful in every and any situation.
 Being mindful can help you stay in tune with your body and make better decisions about when to get tested for illnesses that can have long-term effects on your body.
+More more on this, do read my favourite mindfulness quotes.

 Low energy is common as you age.
 Lack of sleep, less exercise, and even poor diet can impact your energy levels.
 Yoga boosts your overall energy level throughout the day.
 Better circulation and improved flexibility both contribute to feeling more energetic especially on Yoga days.